 BCUHack will take place in the centre of Birmingham at Millennium Point, which is part of Birmingham City University's City Centre Campus.
 The University can be easily accessed via road, rail and public transport.

 BCUHack is a part of the BCU Employability Week, during which the university and its industrial partners will work with students to help develop their skills and improve their career readiness.
-The Hackathon partners will be welcome to take part in the other events running during the week, including the careers fair taking place on Wednesday 2 March 2016.

 Most importantly, you should bring is as much enthusiasm as you can muster!
 BCUHack is a brilliant opportunity to show off what you have learned as a Birmingham City University student and put it to the test.
 If you create a good software project or win a prize, this would greatly boost your employability and help you make a good impression when looking for a job.